-Losing a pet is always stressful, and remembering the basics in the moment tends to be difficult.
-As pet parents, we can’t always rely on the local organizations that provide helpful services for lost pet recovery to be open and available to help in our time of need.
+Coming home to a petnot where they should be is always stressful, and remembering the basics in the moment tends to be difficult.
+As pet parents, we can’t always rely solely on the local organizations that provide helpful services for lost pet recovery to be open and available to help in our time of need.

 Being prepared before your pet goes missing is a great way to ease some of the worry.
 We never know what is going to happen, but if we make sure we are prepared, we can know that we did everything in our power to keep our pets safe.
 Not sure where to start?
 Making sure your pet has a physical ID tag is a great place to start (consider a PetHub digital ID tag because it’s more than just an ID tag).

 But even when you’ve done all your planning, there are steps you can take to help your pet return home safely and quickly if he goes missing.